kimmobrunfeldt/nap/README.md

 # Nap

-Nap provides simple and easy way to request REST API resources.
+Nap provides simple and easy way to request HTTP API resources.

 After coding a few HTTP API wrapper classes, I decided to code Nap.
 With Nap, you don't need to create methods for every single resource in the API.